contourpy/contourpy/docs/user_guide/fill_type.rst

 to :func:`~contourpy.SerialContourGenerator.filled`.
 If not explicitly specified then the default is used for the requested algorithm ``name``.

-Valid enum members and the default vary by algorithm:
+Supported enum members and the default vary by algorithm:

 .. name_supports_type:: FillType